Olszowa, Łódź Voivodeship: History

 In 1817–1822 the property of Olszowa was split into five villages: Olszowa, Helenów, Maksymów, Stasiolas and Olszowa-Piaski.

 In 1827 Olszowa had 17 houses and population of 159.
 In 1886 the village of Olszowa had 16 houses and 112 dwellers and the folwark had 8 houses and 56 dwellers.

 In 1899 the owner of folwark Olszowa was Julian Szczesław Malcz.
-In 1916 the owner was already Bolesław Malcz, the son of Julian and brother of Lucjan, a sublieutenant of a Polish unit of French Foreign Legion and WWI hero.
+In 1916 the owner was already Bolesław Malcz, the son of Julian and brother of Lucjan, a sublieutenant of a Polish unit of French Foreign Legion and World War I hero.

 B. Malcz and his wife Leonia Zofia Wanda (born Moszyńska) had three children: sons Zbigniew and Stanisław and daughter Elżbieta (later known as Elzbieta Temple).

 B. Malcz was an active citizen.
-In 1906, during martial law in guberniya of Piotrków, he was sentenced to three months of prison for dictating the resolution of gmina Łazisko council, in 1916 he was a member of a Social Care Council of Łódź district (Łódzka Okręgowa Rada Opiekuńcza), a member of the Sienkiewicz memorial committee then a chairman of the board of fire brigade Ujazd (9 Dec.
-1917 – 1925).
+In 1906, during martial law in guberniya of Piotrków, he was sentenced to three months of prison for dictating the resolution of gmina Łazisko council, in 1916 he was a member of a Social Care Council of Łódź district (Łódzka Okręgowa Rada Opiekuńcza), a member of the Sienkiewicz memorial committee then a chairman of the board of fire brigade Ujazd (1917–1925).
 His most prominent position yet was membership of the Council of State of the Kingdom of Poland (1918).

-During B. Malcz’s time in the folwark O. there was a distillery and a steam mill.
-In the 1930s, after Boleslaw’s death in 1927, the folwark was sold to a consortium of three owners and the Malcz’s left Olszowa.
+In the 1930s, after Boleslaw's death in 1927, the folwark was sold to a consortium of three owners and the Malcz's left Olszowa.

 In the beginning of WWII they all landed in England.
 After the war the distillery and mill were nationalized and closed.
 All machinery was removed in 1956.
 The remaining building was used for some time as a shelter for a mobile cinema and room for village gatherings.
 The building on the opposite side of the road housed GRN and a small post-office.
 Due to inadequate maintenance the buildings slowly went to ruins and now only a few walls remain.

 The villages' last soltyses were Józef Adamus (shortly before and during the war), Józef Goździk, Władysław Ścieszko, Sławomir Socha, Zofia Socha and now Wojciech Żygota.

 Electricity was installed in the village in 1963–64.
 Earlier the only source of light was kerosene lamps.
-Running water pipes were installed in 2008 subsidized in part by the EU.
+Running water pipes were installed in 2008 subsidized in part by the European Union.